43 Sports Trivia Questions [With Answers]

 Answer: At the 1908 London Olympics, the course was extended by 385 yards so it could start at Windsor Castle and finish in front of the royal box at the Olympic Stadium.

 The distance wasn’t even standardized until 1921.
 Before that, marathons ran whatever length the organizers fancied.
-So the 26.2-mile number we treat as sacred traces back to British royalty, not to any ancient Greek runner.
+So the 26.2-mile figure we treat as sacred traces back to British royalty, not to any ancient Greek runner.

 Now for the one nobody believes.